 Letting the Spirit Reign Supreme

 Abandoning food, drink, and sex was only a prelude to the next stage of greater significance of conquering avidity and cupidity, lust and licentiousness; of liberating one’s mind from flights of passion and fits of temper.
-Indeed the Prophet said:
+Indeed Prophet Muhammad said:

 The strong person is not the one who can wrestle someone else down.
 The strong person is the one who can control himself when he is angry.
 (Al-Bukhari)